stefanfeldner/uspace/README.md

 # uspace - your source of updates, information, and memories!

-#### Full-Stack Web Application by Stefan Feldner

 Imagine a place where everyone can share news on what's going on in their lives, notes on the latest class, or, if you're a company, share the progress, on a new product or service.

 uspace is here to help with that by letting you create your **own unique spaces** where you can share all those pieces of information quickly and easily.

-It allows users to either login or create a new account using **auth0** for authentication.
+It allows users to either login or create a new account using **aut0** for authentication.

 ![Homepage](https://github.com/stefanfeldner/uspace/blob/3e5b486ab0477d4176b442ccdaedfecef4cd9b1e/client/src/assets/img/home.png)